Dany Sigwalt

 I spend a lot of time thinking about:

-Most of my work sits somewhere in the overlap.
+Most of my work lives somewhere in that overlap.

 What I’m working on